Living 24 years with ACC

 I largely attribute my long term survival to the scientific research at TGen lead by Dr. Daniel Von Hoff, Dr. Michael Demuere, my oncologist Dr. Richard Rosenberg and the highly skilled surgeons that performed some challenging surgery’s.

 Clearly it was not looking real good on a few occasions.
-I can only say there is a good chance that precision medicine had a major role in my fight.
+I can only say there is a good chance that precision medicine and the grace of god had a major role in my fight.
 You could say I am living proof that it works, and thinking “outside the box” especially with a rare cancer, is credit to my awesome physicians.
 I tell my story to give HOPE to those that are facing uncertainty and fear.
-I can’t stress enough, that having a great and knowledgable team behind you could make a world of difference.
+I can’t stress enough, that having a great and knowledgable team, especially a surgeon and an experienced physician, could make all the difference in the world.

 Troy and Katarina Richards